YunaKimari/Currency-converter/README.md

 - User-friendly terminal interface.

 ## 📁 Project structure
-- ConversorDeMoedas.java: Main class.
+- `ConversorDeMoedas.java`: Main class.
-- TaxasDeCambio.java: Communicates with the external API.
+- `TaxasDeCambio.java`: Communicates with the external API.
-- RespostaCambio.java: Helper class used to map the structure of the API response.
+- `RespostaCambio.java`: Helper class used to map the structure of the API response.
-- pom.xml: Maven build configuration.
+- `pom.xml`: Maven build configuration.
-- .gitignore: Git ignored files/folders.
+- `.gitignore`: Git ignored files/folders.
-- README.md: This file (in Portuguese and in English).
+- `README.md`: This file (in both Portuguese and English)

 ## 🚀 How to run
 ##### 1. Clone the repository: